 General and administrative expenses.
 General and administrative expenses consist primarily of compensation and related costs for finance and human resources, and expenses related to accounting, legal and other consulting fees.
 In future periods, we expect general and administrative expenses to grow in absolute terms as we become subject to the reporting requirements of a public company and incur additional costs related to the overall growth of our business, but to decrease as a percentage of total net revenue as we leverage our existing infrastructure and realize economies of scale.

 Interest and other income.
-Interest and other income consists primarily of interest earned on our cash and cash equivalents.
-We expect interest income to increase significantly in the fourth quarter of fiscal 2007 as we earn a full quarter of interest income from investing the proceeds from our IPO.
+Interest and other income consist primarily of interest earned on our cash and cash equivalents.